erikeldridge/app-quality-cookbook/testability/intent.md

 ## Motivation

-Code that is easier to read is easier to understand.
+"Code that is easier to read is easier to understand.
 Code that is easier to understand is easier to maintain.
 Code that is easier to maintain has less bugs.
-Code that has few bugs is less frightening to deploy.
-Credit: Javi
+Code that has few bugs is less frightening to deploy." – [Javi](https://twitter.com/javi)

 ## Goals

+* Identify intent
-Gain experience writing code that communicates its intent
+* Write code that communicates its intent

+## Prerequisites

+* Spaghetti code

 ## Steps

-- Exercise: refactor the code to fn and variable names instead of comments to communicate the intent

-## Verify

-- Exercise: run tests
-- Exercise: push to review
+### Identifying intent

+What is this code intending to do?

+If you had an ideal language, how would you express this intent?

+### Communicating intent

+Translate that idealized form into self-documenting code.
+If the code is going to be reused, consider creating a domain specific language (DSL).

 ## Reflect

-- Reviewer: review code noting if you can still tell what the code does
-- Accomplishment: experience with self-documenting code
-- Philosophy: simple code is easier to review; reviewed code is easier to maintain; maintained code has fewer bugs; code w/ fewer bugs is less frightening to ship // credit: Javi
+* When reviewing code, can you tell what it does?